jophc1/JoshuaPhillips_T1A3/README.md

 Regardless of argument used, the first time mazescript.sh is run, a virtual environment .venv folder will be created and activated and the automated downloading and installation of dependecies will be performed.
 After the dependencies have finished installing, the maze generator application will be ran.

-**Note: if dependencies downloaded and installed successfully, disregard the next step** Usually the mazescript.sh script will automate package downloading and installation, however in the case of an error, the dependecies above can manually be downloaded and installed through an virtual environment.
+**Note: if dependencies downloaded and installed successfully, disregard the next step and skip to 'How to use application'** Usually the mazescript.sh script will automate package downloading and installation, however in the case of an error, the dependecies above can manually be downloaded and installed through an virtual environment.
 The virtual environment is setup and activated by the two commands:

 ```